Weixin-An/Weixin-An.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am currently pursuing a Ph.D. degree at the [School of Artificial Intelligence](https://sai.xidian.edu.cn/), [Xidian University](https://www.xidian.edu.cn/) This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
+I am currently pursuing a Ph.D. degree at the [School of Artificial Intelligence](https://sai.xidian.edu.cn/), [Xidian University](https://www.xidian.edu.cn/), where I began my program in the fall of 2020.
+I am fortunate to be under the supervision of [Yuanyuan Liu](https://web.xidian.edu.cn/yyliu/paper.html).
+I have obtained a bachelor's degree in Computer Science and Technology from the [School of Science](https://lxy.xaut.edu.cn/), [Xi'an University of Technology](https://www.xaut.edu.cn/) in June 2020.
+I’m a visiting PhD in the College of Computing and Data Science at [Nanyang Technological University](https://www.ntu.edu.sg/), under the supervision of [Prof. Han Yu](https://federated-learning.org/han.yu/).

 A data-driven personal website
 ======